Children of the Corn (film series): Box office performance

+Critical reception

 Home media

 The entire series has been released on various home media formats.
-While all ten of the films have been released on DVD, only the first seven films were released on VHS before the format was phased out.
-Additionally, Children of the Corn (1984), Children of the Corn III: Urban Harvest, Children of the Corn V: Fields of Terror, Children of the Corn 666: Isaac's Return and Children of the Corn: Genesis have been made available on Blu-ray disc.
+While all eleven of the films have been released on DVD, only the first seven films were released on VHS before the format was phased out.
+Additionally, Children of the Corn (1984), Children of the Corn III: Urban Harvest, Children of the Corn IV: The Gathering, Children of the Corn V: Fields of Terror, Children of the Corn 666: Isaac's Return, Children of the Corn (2009), Children of the Corn: Genesis, Children of the Corn: Runaway and Children of the Corn (2020) have been made available on Blu-ray disc.